DevZiaus/portfoliohtmltemplate/README.md

 # portfoliohtmltemplate
-Portfolio - A One page Portfolio HTML Template is a multipurpose, fully professional Personal CV/Resume, Portfolio or mini website template. designed for anyone who wants to showcase his work, Expertise & Experience.
-It is  developed in HTML5, CSS3, BootStrap 4.3.1, JavaScript & jQuery with a modern look.
+<strong>Portfolio - A One page Portfolio HTML Template</strong> is a multipurpose, fully professional Personal CV/Resume, Portfolio or mini website template. designed for anyone who wants to showcase his work, Expertise & Experience.
+It is  developed in HTML5, CSS3, BootStrap 4.3.1,
+JavaScript & jQuery with a modern look.
 Codes are well organized and commented and named accordingly so its very easy to customize and update.

 <h2>Template Features:</h2>